be5invis/Iosevka/doc/custom-build.md

 ### Configuring Custom Build

 Configuration of build plans are organized under `[buildPlans.<plan name>]` sections in the `private-build-plans.toml`.
 You can use [the Customizer](https://be5invis.github.io/Iosevka/customizer) to create the build plan, and/or manually edit them, following the instructions below.
+It is recommended to use PascalCase in the plan names.

 Inside the plan, top-level properties include: